In the wake of several high-profile PAX pullouts, the low-profile makers of Bite the Bullet confirm that they are still attending the Boston event.

 When asked how many people reached out to confirm if Mega Cat would maintain its longstanding presence at PAX East, Deighan replied, “Literally no one.”

-“We’ve put years of our lives into making Bite the Bullet, and James made it a term of employment that I had to attend these kinds of events,” Andrew Marsh, the guy who once did a TwitchCon panel on retro game development, said for the purposes of this press release.
+“We’ve put years of our lives into making Bite the Bullet, and James made it a term of employment that I had to attend these kinds of events,” Andrew Marsh, the guy who once did a TwitchCon panel on retro game development, said for this press release.

 The latest from indie developer Mega Cat Studios, Bite the Bullet builds on a foundation of retro run & gun gameplay with a world full of edible enemies and dietary crossroads.
 What you eat and how much you eat directly influences your character development and your crafting, taking you down the path of four different character classes and through a dizzying arsenal of weapon variations—assault rifles, shotguns, rocket launchers, and critter cannons.

 The game will be playable at booth #25007 as originally scheduled.

 # # #

 About Mega Cat Studios: Based in Pittsburgh, PA, Mega Cat Studios is a creative first video game developer with a retro ethos and a culture of innovation.
 Their library of past titles includes modern platform releases as well as retro, cartridge-only experiences.
 They believe that zombie meat feels like mayonnaise in a plastic bag and tastes like dry-aged venison caked in bleu cheese and marinated in for several days in raw egg yolk sitting beneath a Florida sun.